abhinavnarang/GoDaddy-Assignment/README.md

 ### Features and Technologies Used:

-1. Added Custom Hook for fetching the data from an api, in case api fails hook returns the respective error.
+1. Added Custom Hook useFetch for fetching the data from an api, in case api fails useFetch returns the respective error.
-2. Used createBrowserRouter and RouterProvider for creating routes rather than using Routes as this give more flexibilty and easily configurable.
+2. Used createBrowserRouter and RouterProvider for creating routes rather than using Routes as this give more flexibilty and is easily configurable.
 3. Implemented Error Page in case of any errors in Routing.
 4. Added Search functionality to quickly search for any respository name.
 5. Added Loader from MUI to make the user experience better.
-6. Made the UI resposive using CSS media queries so that user can have better ui experience on every device.
+6. Made the UI resposive using CSS media queries so that user can have best ui experience on every device.
-7. Done Unit testingfor each component using jest and react testing library to make sure functionality is working.
+7. Done Unit testing for each component using jest and react testing library to make sure functionality is working.

 ### Some Screenshots of Screens